roznet/FitFileParser/README.md

 # Fit File Parsing for swift

-This code provide basic parsing of Fit Files in swift
+This code provide basic parsing of Fit Files in swift as a Swift Package

 It uses the official [Fit SDK](https://www.thisisant.com/resources/fit)

 This project provides a framework that you can integrate into your own iOS or macOS app.

-It contains a few examples
+You can see a few example of how to use it in [fit-sdk-swift](https://github.com/roznet/fit-sdk-swift)

-You can see an example of integration into the MacOS and iOS apps [FitFileExplorer and ConnectStats](https://github.com/roznet/connectstats).
+You can alo see examples of integration into the MacOS and iOS apps [FitFileExplorer and ConnectStats](https://github.com/roznet/connectstats).

 ## Approach